Modeling Task Effects in Human Reading with Neural Network-based Attention: Modeling Study 2

 The reader module is implemented as an LSTM, in the same way as in the original version of NEAT (see Section~\ref{sec:study1:methods}), except that we now use a smaller hidden layer with only 128 memory cells. \citet{hermann_teaching_2015} and \citet{chen_thorough_2016} showed that this lower dimensionality is sufficient for the question answering task.
 Furthermore, the length of the texts prohibits the use of larger layers due to memory limitations.

-Following \citet{chen_thorough_2016}, the reader module uses pre-trained word embeddings.
-As in Study~1, these are shared with the attention module.
-As in \citet{chen_thorough_2016}, we use GloVe embeddings \citep{pennington_glove_2014} which remain fixed during training.
+Following \citet{chen_thorough_2016}, the reader module uses pre-trained word embeddings from GloVe \citep{pennington_glove_2014}, which we continue training with the reader module.
 The parameters in $\theta$ are initialized randomly using the method described by \citet{glorot-understanding-2010}.
-To speed up computation, in each iteration, 64 texts of about equal length are batched together, and all computations are performed in parallel on them.
-To stabilize training, we followed \citet{xu_show_2015} and added an entropy regularization term to equation~(\ref{eq:objective:2}), encouraging the model to explore different reading strategies.
-We used a fixed learning rate of 0.001 with momentum 0.95 for the attention module.

 To choose $\alpha$ in~(\ref{eq:objective:2}), we ran the following procedure.
-We first estimated parameters for each $\alpha$ chosen from 0 to 4 in steps of size 0.25.
+We first estimated parameters for each $\alpha$ from 0 to 2 in steps of size 0.2.
 We then selected the $\alpha$ that resulted in an overall fixation rate closest to the human fixation rate.
-This way we arrived at $\alpha = 2.25$.
-The reinforcement learning algorithm stochastically explores the action space and running it multiple times may result in different strategies \citep{islam2017reproducibility}.
-In order to estimate the variance introduced by this, we ran the optimization algorithm 24 times to create 24 parameter settings for $A$ for $\alpha = 2.25$.
+This way we arrived at $\alpha = 1.0$.
+The reinforcement learning algorithm stochastically explores the action space and running it multiple times may result in different strategies \citep{islam2017reproducibility}; this challenge is more pronounced in this second version of NEAT since behavior depends on the task.
+In order to estimate the variance introduced by this, we ran the optimization algorithm 35 times to create 35 parameter settings for $A$ for $\alpha = 1.0$.

-Furthermore, we wanted to estimate the tradeoff between accuracy and economy more precisely.
-For this, we trained a single model for each $\alpha$ chosen from 0 to 4.0 in steps of size 0.1, resulting in 40 more models.
-To evaluate NEAT, we ran these models on the text-question pairs used in our test set, and recorded the per-word fixation probabilities~$a_i$.

 The only ingredients of our model are a corpus of texts with questions and answers, the neural architecture, and the objective function in~(\ref{eq:objective:2}), combined with standard optimization techniques for neural networks.
 The reading strategies are optimized on the basis of success in answering question.
-As in Modeling Study~1, no grammar, lexicon, eye-tracking corpus, or other labeled data is required to train our model.
+As in Modeling Study~1, no grammar, lexical knowledge, eye-tracking corpus, or other labeled data are required to train our model.
+Only one parameter, the scalar $\alpha$ in (\ref{eq:objective:2}), has to be adjusted to human eye-tracking data; all other parameters are chosen to optimize (\ref{eq:objective:2}).